nus-cs2103-AY2324S1/tp/docs/team/ngeeyonglim.md

 * **Team-based tasks**:
   * Helped out teammates whenever they needed
-  * Helped review PRs of teammates
+  * Helped review pull requests of teammates
   * Helped in setting up the GitHub team repository
   * Maintaining the issue tracker
   * Updating user/developer docs that are not specific to a feature e.g. documenting the target user profile